Frees1990/Spelling-Junior/README.md

   Please see below screenshots of users that tested my game.
   ![USER FEEDBACK](assets/readme-images/userfeedback1.jpg) ![USER FEEDBACK2](assets/readme-images/userfeedback2.jpg)

   Since the game is designed for children.
-I made my kids try it out today
+I made my own kids try it out today
       - George 9 years old tested at 17/04/24 3:50PM
         - I's quite good mam but sometimes I do not understand what it is saying but it helps that there is a repeat button I can use to listen to it again.
       - Gia 4 years old tested at 17/04/24 4PM